python/devguide/index.rst

 We **recommend** that sections of this guide be read as needed.
 You can stop where you feel comfortable and begin contributing immediately without reading and understanding everything.
-If you do choose to skip around within the guide, be aware that sections build on each other, so you may find it necessary to backtrack to fill in missing concepts and terminology.
+If you do choose to skip around within the guide, be aware that some sections build on each other, so you may need to backtrack for missing concepts or terminology.

-A number of individuals from the Python community have contributed to a series of excellent guides at `Open Source Guides <https://opensource.guide/>`__.
+For broader open source contribution advice, a number of individuals from the Python community have contributed to a series of excellent guides at `Open Source Guides <https://opensource.guide/>`__.
 For example,
 `How to Contribute to Open Source <https://opensource.guide/how-to-contribute/>`__.

+.. admonition:: You don't have to be a compiler engineer to work on Python -- Savannah Bailey

+   .. container:: compact-video

+      .. youtube:: WGXXxGLBVF4
+         :privacy_mode:
+         :width: 100%

 .. _quick-reference: